3.14.3 Rules for creating public transport route options and adding attributes to them

 - A list of stops for that route option is generated in the Stops tab.

 Click “Stop” on the map to add stops to the list in theorder they appear along the route.
-Stops that are included in the route option will be marked by the icon:
+Stops that are included in the route are marked with an icon:

-To add a stop, click .
-To delete one — .
+To add a stop, click, to delete —.

 - If you want to add the No entering or No exiting attributes to a stop, select the stop and click(Advanced mode).